History Key Stage 3

 • For what should the twentieth century be remembered?

 Year 9 resume their study of the British Empire, studying its impact through an in-depth look at British India, and the reasons for its decline through a study of the role of Gandhi in ending British rule in India.
 Keeping a wider-world dimension in mind, we study the First World War, looking at the diversity of those who fought and died in the conflict, challenging myths and stereotypes about the trenches with reference to historians such as Gary Sheffield and Gordon Corrigan, and debating historical interpretations of its causes.
 Students use their knowledge to evaluate representations of the Battle of the Somme on film.
-We then move on to look at the Second World War, contrasting its global extent with that of the First World War and considering the importance of non-European theatres of war.
-Students study the role of diverse groups on the Home Front in Britain and evaluate evidence for the existence of ‘Blitz Spirit’, relating this to the debate among historians on this issue.
+We then move on to look at the Second World War, contrasting its global extent with that of the First World War and considering the importance of non-European theatres of war to evaluate the significance of different causes of the allied victory.
+A depth study on the presidency of John F. Kennedy and the controversies surrounding his reputation provides an opportunity to study both the internal history of the USA and international relations in the post-war era.
 We conclude the year with a project identifying significant changes and developments in the 20th century, including a case study on genocides including the Holocaust, and a broader look at developments in social, economic, cultural and technological fields.
 Students make a case at the end of the year for the significance of a particular development for which they believe the 20th century should be remembered.

 A highlight of year 9 is the residential trip to the First World War battlefields around Ypres in Belgium and on the Somme in France.
 Students trace the names of individuals from the local area and their own families on memorials in these areas.
 They deepen their understanding of the human and strategic dimensions of the conflict through visits to museums, trench reconstructions, and cemeteries including a tour of the Newfoundland Memorial Park at Beaumont Hamel, site of the disastrous first day of the Battle of the Somme.
 This visit also complements a study unit on injuries and medical treatments on the Western Front in the First World War, which is part of the GCSE course from September 2016.